 - Eastern/Asian cultures: Most Asian cultures associate red with luck, long life, and happiness.
 Brides often get married in red dresses to ensure a happy marriage.
 In India specifically, it also brings to mind purity, love, beauty, wealth and power.

 - Middle East: Danger and caution, but sometimes with threatening overtones.

 - Latin America: In Latin America, red means passion, but can also symbolize Christianity when used alongside white.

 - South Africa: In South Africa, red also represents sacrifice and mourning.

-Orange is the color of firelight, and of leaves in the fall.
+Orange is the colour of firelight, and of leaves in the fall.
 However, it has a variety of meanings around the world, and some of them are much less comforting.

-- Western cultures: Orange is the color of fall and the harvest.
+- Western cultures: Orange is the colour of fall and the harvest.
 It also symbolizes affordability.
-In Northern Ireland, though, it’s the color of the Protestants.
-It’s also the national color of the Netherlands, where it’s associated with royalty.
-For brands, it’s a kid-friendly, fun color that appeals to impulse buyers.
+In Northern Ireland, though, it’s the colour of the Protestants.
+It’s also the national colour of the Netherlands, where it’s associated with royalty.
+For brands, it’s a kid-friendly, fun colour that appeals to impulse buyers.